 There are a mix of noble and ignoble reasons why conservatives oppose the global warming initiatives.
 Of course, the ignoble one is that many are more concerned for short term economic prosperity and holding on to power and the status quo than long term environmental safety.
 However, there are the more ‘noble’ reasons why conservatives oppose the modern panic over global warming:

-- One such example is the ban on DDT, which led to the death of thousands (or more) due to malaria.
+One such example is the ban on DDT, which led to the death of MILLIONS of people due to malaria.
 In fact, in countries where the ban was observed, malaria cases increased by 1000% in the decade of the 90’s. and as it turns out, DDT just needed more controlled use (and is now re-approved for use by WHO).

 In part, this is just a problem with using the wrong language to win over conservatives, but in part, it is also a failure to address the immediate human cost of implementing such policies.

 I’m not saying that all or any of these positions are defensible, though I am swayed by them.
 But these are my stab at why conservatives resist the global warming movement.
-You may also want to check for the audio for the Global Warming debate which just occurred this past week.
-I’m not sure how soon NPR will post it.
+You may also want to check for the audio for the Global Warming debate on NPR.
 You could also check out the PIG to Global Warming.